第17回 日本映画祭(チェコ・プラハ) → → → 17. ROČNÍK FESTIVALU JAPONSKÉHO FILMU A KULTURY

 Single entry tickets 150 CZK, for ZTP, students and seniors 120 CZK.

-For children under 10 years of age, free admission to the film Crayon Shinchan the Movie: The Tornado Legend of Ninja Mononoke .
+For children under 10 years of age, free admission to the film The Secret World of Arrietty.
+This movie is in Japanese with Czech subtitles.

 The discount on admission can only be applied at the Lucerna cinema ticket office.